UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: morley_hist_line

-Histogram of Michelson's speed of light data with vertical line indicating true speed of light.
+Histogram of Michelson's speed of light data with vertical line indicating the true speed of light.
 :::

 In {numref}`morley_hist_line`,